jewalky/vk_share/README.md

 Where login and passwords are your vk.com login and password, and source is an user (positive) or group (negative) ID to fetch the playlist from.

+Once these settings are configured, every new added track will be downloaded and stored in ./static/music directory.
+Removed tracks are removed from the playlist, but left on HDD.